 Since 1999's amendment to OMB (U.S. Office of Management and Budget) Circular A-110 requiring research data produced with Federal funding to be made publicly available, Data Management Plans (DMP) have become part of proposals for extramural funding at multiple Federal funding agencies and some foundations.
 On February 22, 2013 the White House Office of Science and Technology Policy (OSTP) released the "Increasing Access to the Results of Federally Funded Scientific Research" memorandum.
-This memo directed federal agencies with more than $100 million in research and development expenditures to develop plans to make the direct results of federally funded scientific research available and useful to the public, industry, and scientific community.
+As a result, 19 federal agencies updated their public access policies, the majority now require a Data Management Plan.

 UA Resources for Data Management

-For more information, contact Chris Kollen, Data Curation Librarian.
+For more information, contact Chris Kollen, Data Curation Librarian and Fernando Rios, Research Data Management Specialist at email@example.com.

 Data Management Planning Tool (DMPTool)

 Researchers who are applying for grants that require data management plans (DMP) can use the DMPTool, a service of the University of California Curation Center, to help write the plan.
-Based on the information entered, the tool will generate a customized DMP for submission with a grant application.
-For reference, the DMPTool provides example plans and requirements templates from a variety of funding sources.
-In addition, the DMPTool provides general guidance for data management, including types of data, metadata formats, storage and security, and more.
+The DMPTool provides data management plan templates for federal funding agencies and foundations, generating a customized DMP for submission with a grant application.
+In addition, the DMPTool provides general guidance for data management and examples of DMPs.

 Additional Agency Specificy Guidance